 Originally, they were going to ask Sarah, another girl from my gym, to fight.
-However, she’d been sick for that entire week, so she wasn’t up to it.
-Sarah’s at least 5kg heavier than me, and I was told that this girl would be, too.
+However, she’d been sick for that entire week, so had to pull out.
+Sarah’s at least 5kg heavier than me, and I was told that my opponent would be, too.
 The size difference didn’t bother me, though.
-I’ve fought plenty of girls who were bigger than me.
-I had no reason to turn it down, since I was off work that day (something that often stops me from taking fights), so jumped at the chance.
+I’ve fought plenty of girls who were bigger than me, and I had no reason to turn it down, since I was off work that day (something that often stops me from taking fights).
+So, I jumped at the chance.

-I usually won’t do any real sparring the day before a fight, just some light technique work with a trainer without shin pads on.
-This time, I really wanted to do some.
+I usually won’t do any real sparring the day before a fight, just some light technique work with a trainer without shin pads.
+This time, I really wanted to do some sparring.
 I was excited at the prospect of a fight the next day and had too much energy to just shadowbox and hit the bag.
 Plus, I had a few things I wanted to work on after my last fight, so thought that a bit of sparring with those in mind would set me up nicely for the next day.
-Katy and I spent the morning working together, while I focused on a few specific points that I wanted to get right in this fight.
+My partner Katy and I spent the morning working together, and I focused on a few specific points that I wanted to get right in this fight.
 Namely, following up after kicks, moving forward and using long knees.
 It was a good decision, because I left that training session feeling really sharp, which did a lot for my confidence.

 “The fight before ours was crazy.
 CRAZY.
 The Chinese fighter was incredibly strong and the Thai fighter was much taller, playing the “you’re not bothering me with your flying teeps,” performance game.
 But with only three rounds the constant flying teeps and bizarre throws (Judo throws, actually; I don’t know why that was legal but the modified rules must have permitted them) totally drained the Thai fighter.”